guideline-tech/subroutine/README.md

 Reporting errors is very important in Subroutine Ops since these can be used as form objects.
 Errors can be reported a couple different ways:

 1. `errors.add(:key, :error)` That is, the way you add errors to an ActiveModel object.
-Then either return false from your op OR raise an error like `raise ::Subroutine::Failure.new(this)`.
 2. `inherit_errors(error_object_or_activemodel_object)` Same as `errors.add`, but it iterates an existing error hash and inherits the errors.
-As part of this iteration, it checks whether the key in the provided error_object matches a field (or aka of a field) in our op.
+As part of this iteration, it checks whether the key in the provided error_object matches a field (or alias of a field) in our op.
 If there is a match, the error will be placed on that field, but if there is not, the error will be placed on `:base`.
-Again, after adding the errors to our op, we must return `false` from the perform method or raise a Subroutine::Failure.

 ```ruby
 class MyOp < ::Subroutine::Op